-Another useful mixin class to be added to this admin backend is PrintOrderAdminMixin.
-Whenever the status of an order is set to "Pick the Goods" a button labeled "Print Delivery Note" is added to the order admin form.
+Another useful mixin class to be added to this admin backend is PrintInvoiceAdminMixin.
+Whenever the status of an order shows it has been paid, a button labeled "Print Invoice" is added to the order admin form.
 Clicking on that button displays one ore more pages optimized for printing.